 “Of course,” she replied.

 “Try a professional storyteller, Vessel,” the priest said.
 “You can order one in from the city, and they can recite both histories and tales of imagination to you.
-They will provide much better information than either of us.”
+They will provide much better information than we can.”

 Siri nodded.
 Why can’t the priests in the palace be this helpful?

-Of course, if they really were covering up the reason why their God Kings died, then they probably had good reason to avoid mentioning ways she could delve into history.
-In fact, there was a good chance that if she asked for a storyteller, they would just send for one who would tell her the things they wanted him to.
+Of course, if they really were covering up the reason why their God Kings died, then they had good reason to av oid helping her.
+In fact, there was a good chance that if she asked for a storyteller, they would just send for one who would tell her what they wanted her to hear.

 She frowned.
-“Could. . .you do it for me, Lightsong?” she asked.
+“Could. . .you do it for me, Lightsong?”

 “What?”